alexisargyris-public/github-lambda/README.md

 # github-lambda
-a lambda-based wrapper for github
+a github api wrapper for aws lambda

 ## authentication